pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-set.md

 If the command finds multiple Azure AD application registrations with the specified app name, it will prompt you to disambiguate which app it should use, listing the discovered object IDs.

+When a certificate is specified it will be added to the list of certificates of the app without changing existing certificates.

 ## Examples

 Update the app URI of the Azure AD application registration specified by its object ID